• Skip to primary navigation

 My family loves zucchini, and with this 4-blade spiralizer from Paderno World Cuisine I’ve been able to reinvent our favorite vegetable into a fun, new dish: zoodles (zucchini noodles!) and meatballs.

-These zoodles make the perfect pasta substitute, and covered in marinara sauce they are a very healthy twist to traditional spaghetti and meatballs.
+Now these zoodles make the perfect pasta substitute, and covered in marinara sauce they are a very nutritious twist to traditional spaghetti and meatballs.

 How to make gluten free meatballs